Respiratory Failure is Defined as the Occurrence of One or Both of the Following

 Oxygen Loading: occurs in the lungs over the flat portion of curve

-Due to the Flat Slope in this Region of the Curve, Even if the Alveolar pO2 Decreases Somewhat (Resulting in a Decrease in Arterial pO2), the Hemoglobin Oxygen Saturation Will Be Minimally Affected
+Due to the Flat Slope in this Region of the Curve, Even if the Alveolar pO2 Decreases (Resulting in a Decrease in Arterial pO2), Hemoglobin Loading with Oxygen Will Be Minimally Affected

 Oxygen Unloading: occurs at the tissues over the steep portion of curve

-Due to the Steep Slope of this Region of the Curve, Peripheral Tissues Extract a Relatively Large Amount of Oxygen (Resulting in Decreased Oxygen Saturation) with a Small Decrease in Arterial pO2
+Due to the Steep Slope of this Region of the Curve, Peripheral Tissues Can Extract a Relatively Large Amount of Oxygen from Hemoglobin with a Small Decrease in Arterial pO2

 General Comments